MicroBundleCompute: Automated segmentation, tracking, and analysis of subdomain deformation in cardiac microbundles: Results and discussion

-Similar spatial heterogeneity is observed for the "Type 2" samples (Supplementary Document \ref{si:additional_ex} Fig. \ref{fig:res_type2}), where examples $1$--$5$, which were prepared under the same experimental conditions (soft, aligned matrix), exhibit discrepant displacement distributions but fairly consistent magnitude ranges (mean absolute displacement values at the maximum contraction vary between $5.0$ and $7.9$ pixels or equivalently, $4.54$ and $7.17$ $\mu$m).
-For examples $6$ and $7$, which are prepared with stiff matrices, the results reveal lower contraction magnitudes where an aligned stiff matrix (example $6$) shows higher contractions than the randomly distributed one (example $7$) \citep{depalma2023microenvironmental}.
-Of note, by examining all results of cardiac microbundle``Type 1'' and ``Type 2'' data, a noticeable diagonal contraction pattern is apparent, especially in examples $2$, $7$, $9$, and $10$ from ``Type 1'' (Supplementary Document \ref{si:additional_ex} Fig. \ref{fig:res_type1}) and examples $2$, $3$, and $5$ from ``Type 2'' (Supplementary Document \ref{si:additional_ex} Fig. \ref{fig:res_type2}).
+Similar spatial heterogeneity is observed for the "Type 2" samples (\nameref{si:additional_ex} Fig S2\_2), where examples $1$--$5$, which were prepared under the same experimental conditions (soft, aligned matrix), exhibit discrepant displacement distributions but fairly consistent magnitude ranges (mean absolute displacement values at the maximum contraction vary between $5.0$ and $7.9$ pixels or equivalently, $4.54$ and $7.17$ $\mu$m).
+For examples $6$ and $7$, which are prepared with stiff matrices, the results reveal lower contraction magnitudes where an aligned stiff matrix (example $6$) shows higher contractions than the randomly distributed one (example $7$) \cite{depalma2023microenvironmental}.
+Of note, by examining all results of cardiac microbundle ``Type 1'' and ``Type 2'' data, a noticeable diagonal contraction pattern is apparent, especially in examples $2$, $7$, $9$, and $10$ from ``Type 1'' (\nameref{si:additional_ex} Fig S2\_1) and examples $2$, $3$, and $5$ from ``Type 2'' (\nameref{si:additional_ex} Fig S2\_2).
 This observation, enabled by full-field tracking, indicates that future study to investigate the association between microbundle contraction, fiber alignment, and emergent load paths between the pillars, would be meaningful future work.

+The diversity of ``Type 3'' experimental data prevents direct comparison between samples.
+However, the time series strain visualizations (\nameref{si:additional_ex} Fig S2\_3) reveal that cardiac microbundles grown on these experimental constructs typically contract more synchronously than microbundles of ``Type 1'' and ``Type 2,'' where the strain time series plots in \nameref{si:additional_ex}, Figs S2\_1 and S2\_2 respectively, show aspects of temporal heterogeneity for which peak contractions do not occur at the same frame within all subdomains per beat.
+Finally, the visualized average subdomain $E_{cc}$ strains, as well as the remaining two strain components (row-row direction Green-Lagrange strain $E_{rr}$ and column-row direction Green-Lagrange strain $E_{cr}$) that are computed and saved but not included in the set of representative outputs that we visualize here, give insight about the regions within the microbundle that are contracting or bulging in a given direction across each beat.